Clad3815/ai-function-helper/README.md

   - `top_p` (optional): The top p value for the AI model.
   - `blockHijack` (optional): If set to true, the AI model will not follow any hijack attempts in the user message and will strictly adhere to the function's instructions.
 If a user message contains instructions to break the rules, the AI will treat it as an error and return an error message.
 The user message must only contain parameters for the function.
 Default is `false`.
   - `stream` (optional): If set to true, the AI model will stream the response instead of returning it all at once.
 Work only with `str`, `int`, `float` and `bool` return type.
 Default is `false`.
+  - `useInternalStream` (optional): Don't work with `stream` option.
+If set to true, the AI model will stream the response internally to optimize the response time.
+This will not change the output format, and it's highly recommanded to activate it to improve the response time.
+Default is `true`.

 ### stream